SoftFluent/CodeFluent-Entities-Documentation/getting-started/use_your_data_access_layer.md

 ![](img/use-your-dal-03.png)

-Build your model and your database is now up to date.
+Build your model and your database is now filled with your initial data.

 ![](img/use-your-dal-04.png)